 - Deep water during dry periods especially over summer

 - Fertilize using a slow release type during spring

 - Mulch around plants to ensure a cool root run

-Although Daphne ‘Eternal Fragrance’ is said to require little to no pruning we find this not to true, as with some other species.
+Although Daphne ‘Eternal Fragrance’ is said to require little to no pruning we find this not to be entirely true, as with some other species.
 Our climate is warm, good soil and with good growing conditions from spring through summer.
 We find that as with many species you can prune then back after flowering in spring.

 The trick is to prune them to some good leaf growth, and to make sure you do this in warm weather when the plants are in full growth.
 This means you can keep a really bushy shape, and promote new growth.

 If this concerns you then keep to tip pruning, however it does work for us.